foldright/cffu/README.md

     For more explanation, see article [CompletableFuture Principles and Practice - 4.2.2 Thread Pool Circular References Can Cause Deadlocks](https://juejin.cn/post/7098727514725416967#heading-24)
 - Or set external variables in the passed `CompletableFuture Action`
   - Need to pay attention to thread safety issues of multithreaded read-write ⚠️🔀
-    Multi-threaded read-write involves the complexity of multithreaded data transfer; omitting correct handling of concurrent logic data read-write is a common problem in business code❗️
+    Multi-threaded read-write involves the complexity of multithreaded data transfer;
+    omitting correct handling of concurrent logic data read-write is a common problem in business code❗️
   - Avoid concurrent pitfalls; concurrent logic is complex and bug-prone 🐞
     If timeouts are involved, it becomes even more complex; even `JDK CompletableFuture` itself has [bug fixes](https://github.com/foldright/cffu/releases/tag/v1.0.0-Alpha20) in this area in `Java 21` ⏰

-Methods like `cffu`'s `allResultsFailFastOf` / `allResultsOf` / `mostSuccessResultsOf` provide functionality to return results of input `CF`s.
+Methods in `cffu` like `allResultsFailFastOf` / `mSupplyFailFastAsync` / `thenMApplyMostSuccessAsync` provide functionality to return results of input `CF`s.
 Using these methods to get overall execution results of input `CF`s:

 - Convenient and straightforward
 - Because the returned result is a `CF` with overall results,